 One is an aspiring doctor and the first in her family to attend college.
 Another is a world traveler who wants a career in the great outdoors.
 A third finds beauty in math and can’t wait for the classes and research.

 These are just three of the more than 750 new freshman and transfer students who have joined the College of Sciences this fall.
-They’re part of an incoming class of more than 6,000 new faces from all over the world who are bringing their unique experiences and passions to the Wolfpack family.
+They’re among the more than 6,000 new faces from all over the world who are bringing their unique experiences and passions to the Wolfpack family.

 Meet three extraordinary students who are joining the College of Sciences this year.